2010 United States elections: Senate elections

 On January 19, 2010, a special election was also held for the Class I seat in Massachusetts, as a result of the death of incumbent Senator Ted Kennedy.
 Republican Scott Brown won the seat.

 The 34 seats in the United States Senate Class III were up for election.
 In addition, the Class I/II seats held by appointed Senators Ted Kaufman of Delaware, Kirsten Gillibrand of New York, and Carte Goodwin of West Virginia were contested in special elections on the same day.
 Republicans picked up six seats, but Democrats retained a majority in the Senate.

 House of Representatives elections

 All 435 voting seats in the United States House of Representatives were up for election.
 Additionally, elections were held to select the delegates for the District of Columbia and four of the five U.S. territories.
 The only seat in the House not up for election was that of the Resident Commissioner of Puerto Rico, who serves a four-year term and faced election in 2012.
 Republicans won the nationwide popular vote for the House of Representatives by a margin of 6.8 points and picked up 63 seats, taking control of the chamber for the first time since the 2006 elections.
 This represented the largest single-election shift in House seats since the 1948 elections and the largest midterm election shift since the 1938 elections.
-The only seat Democrats flipped was Delaware's lone congressional seat, going to former Lt.
+The only seat Democrats flipped without unseating a Republican was Delaware's lone House seat, going to former Lt.
 Governor John Carney.